 According to a study published in the American Journal of Clinical Nutrition, vitamin D supplementation doesn’t help to lose weight faster, but it can improve body composition.
 A daily vitamin D dosage of 2,000 IU, as part of a calorie-restricted diet, may help you improve body mass index and reduce waist circumference.

 Moreover, according to another study published in the International Journal of Preventive Medicine, vitamin D supplementation had a huge impact on the body composition of overweight women.
-After only 6 weeks, a weekly dose of 50,000 IU helped them loss weight.
+After only 6 weeks, a weekly dose of 50,000 IU helped them lose weight.
 Also, vitamin D significantly decreased waist circumference and body mass index.

-Maybe, vitamin D supports a leaner body because it’s necessary for the testosterone synthesis.
+Maybe, vitamin D supports a leaner body because it’s necessary for testosterone synthesis.
 In fact, vitamin D may promote muscle growth.
 Increased muscle mass is a key factor for increased basal metabolism!

 In addition, vitamin D is good for weight loss because it inhibits adipogenesis.
 It prevents the formation of fat mass.